RodolfoFerro/streamlit-example/README.md

-# Ejemplo de ML utilizando Streamlit 🚶🏻‍♂️
+# Example of an ML web app using Streamlit 🌱

 <!-- Project description -->
-This repository contains a trained version of PoseNet that runs directly with TensorFlow Lite.
+This repository contains code to build a Streamlit web app that serves an Iris classifier.

 ## Prerequisities